junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean says, "No."

-The Doctor glances at him, "What do you mean 'no'?"
+The Doctor glances at him, "What do you mean, 'no'?"

 "I mean -- NO. If this is the reality, I don't want it."
 He throws a quick look at Amy.
 "You taught me that.
 I'm going to bring him back."